Reviews You Can Rely On

 With the Duke PT, in downhill mode and terrain, you get the certification, boot compatibility, release value adjustments, and binding elasticity you expect of resort bindings.
 There are race and pro-level resort bindings that are better for downhill, but few of us need that performance, especially in the backcountry.
 Those that truly need optimal downhill performance with the ability to tour a little bit will get what they need from the Duke PT.
 Most others, though, will not need all the downhill performance of the Duke.
 It is overkill for most of us.
 This is good for the truly charging downhiller.

-marker duke pt 12 - tour mode on the tester duke pt bindings on an excellent mid-winter...
+marker duke pt 12 - touring on the duke pt bindings on an excellent mid-winter teton...

-Tour mode on the tester Duke PT bindings on an excellent mid-winter Teton powder day.
-We'll take it.
+Touring on the Duke PT bindings on an excellent mid-winter Teton powder day.
+Although the weight is more than we want on the way up, we'll take the performance on the way down.

 Credit: Jediah Porter